Rooh in Palo Alto Is Smoking Hot

 It is the first of their restaurants to focus on live-fire cooking.
 In fact, it boasts a 13-foot-long custom grill, smoker and rotisserie.
 The Bhambris believe it’s the first apparatus in an Indian restaurant in the world.
 It can be admired behind glass from the dining room, as chickens rotate over the fire and whole pineapples hang overhead, turning soft and caramelized.

-I had the opportunity to try his dishes when I was invited in as a guest of the restaurant on its opening night last Friday.
+I had the opportunity to try their dishes when I was invited in as a guest of the restaurant on its opening night last Friday.
 It’s a glamorous restaurant done up with red wallpaper, red crystal chandeliers imported from India, and a dramatic mural of an Indian goddess on the rear wall.

 The cocktail menu resembles a color wheel except labeled with “salty, sour, pungent, bitter, sweet, and astringent” properties.
 The specialty drinks ($15 each) are influenced by Ayurvedic holistic medicine.
 And they are eye-candy, to boot.